 Gold is a liquid asset, ranking at levels comparable to many global stock markets as well as currency spreads.
 Its liquidity is often sourced during periods of stress in the markets, one of its appealing qualities.
 We examine liquidity across the global OTC, futures, and ETF markets.
 We then provide an overview/ aggregation of gold trading volumes across trading venues in US$ billions.

 Data Series Description

 Volumes represent daily averages in US$ billion over each corresponding period.
-YTD, QTD and Latest Month estimates correspond to daily averages as of the most recent available date.
-Data for Loco London and physical gold contracts on the Shanghai Gold Exchange come with a lag.
+YTD, QTD and November estimates correspond to daily averages as of 23/11/2018 or the most recent available date.
+Data for Pre-LBMA-i is as of 30 October 2018.
+Data for LBMA-i starts 12 November 2018.
+Data for physical gold contracts on the Shanghai Gold Exchange are reported with a lag.